5 KPIs to measure personal performance

 What all of these have in common is effective measurement of goals and objectives, be it how well customer service is delivered, wider business performance metrics or longer-term strategic organizational goals.
 Deciding which KPIs are right relies on clearly defining critical success factors first, and only then pinpointing KPIs that actually matter.

-Employee KPIs often feed into wider operational KPIs, so that staff are working towards a goal which will ultimately help the business meet its wider objectives.
+Employee KPIs often feed into wider operational KPIs, so that staff are working towards a goal that will ultimately help the business meet its wider objectives.
 Let’s look at five of these, specific to personal performance:

 1. Customer Satisfaction